PRESENTATION & FILING OF ANNUAL RETURN

 k) such other matters as may be prescribed.

 Every company shall file with the Registrar a copy of the annual return in Form No. MGT.
-7 within sixty days from the date on which the annual general meeting is held or where no annual general meeting is held in any year within sixty days from the date on which the annual general meeting should have been held together with the statement specifying the reasons for not holding the annual general meeting, with such fees or additional fees as may be prescribed, within the time as specified.
-And annual return of a listed company or a company having paid-up share capital of ten crore rupees or more or turnover of fifty crore rupees or more, shall be certified by a Company Secretary in practice and the certificate shall be in Form No. MGT.8.
+7 within sixty days from the date on which the annual general meeting is held or where no annual general meeting is held in any year within sixty days from the date on which the Annual General Meeting should have been held together with the statement specifying the reasons for not holding the annual general meeting, with such fees or additional fees as may be prescribed.

 In relation to One Person Company and small company, the annual return shall be signed by the company secretary, or where there is no company secretary, by the director of the company.

-If a company fails to file annual return with Registrar of Companies (ROC) within specified time (i.e. within 60 days from the date of annual general meeting), additional fee is required to be paid and if the same has not been filed within the time specified under section 403 of the companies act, 2013, it shall be punishable with fine which shall not be less than fifty thousand rupees but which may extend to five lakhs rupees and every officer of the company who is in default shall be punishable with imprisonment for a term which may extend to six months or with fine which shall not be less than fifty thousand rupees but which may extend to five lakh rupees, or with both.
-The company shall be liable to pay additional fees till the default continues.
+Pursuant to section 92(5) of Companies Act, 2013, if a company fails to file annual return with Registrar of Companies (ROC) before the expiry of period specified (i.e. within 60 days from the date of annual general meeting ), such company and its every officer who is in default shall be liable to a penalty of fifty thousand rupees and in case of continuing failure, with further penalty of one hundred rupees for each day during which such failure continues, subject to a maximum of five lakh rupees.
 The company and the officers of the company who are in default, shall, without prejudice to the liability for payment of fee and additional fee, be liable for the penalty or punishment provided under this Act.

-Penalty has been substantially increased by the companies act, 2013 and company secretary in practice has to certify that the company has complied with all the provisions of the act.
+Penalty has been substantially increased by the Companies Act, 2013 regarding filing of Annual Return because it is perhaps the most important document required to be filed by every company with the Registrar of Companies and company secretary in practice has to certify that the company has complied with all the provisions of the Act.
 Scope of verification by practicing company secretary is enlarged as he/she has to confirm compliance of provisions of the companies act besides the correctness of the contents of Annual report.
-Thus a huge responsibility is thrust not only on the company’s detectors and secretary of the company as well as on professional who signs the annual return.
+Thus a huge responsibility is thrust not only on the company’s directors and secretary of the company as well as on professional who signs the Annual return.

 “You are never too old to set another goal or to dream a new dream.”